Skip to content

 You may enter "help" to display a brief description of available commands.

-If archiving from or retrieving to grand or eagle you must disable the Transfer Agent. -T off
+If archiving from or retrieving to eagle you must disable the Transfer Agent. -T off

 Example archive